How to calibrate a reel-to-reel tape recorder

 Azimuth Alignment Tape, ¼", 15 ips (38,1 cm/s)

-5. Playback frequency response adjustment
+1.5.
+Playback frequency response alignment

 For this purpose, please use the corresponding Multifrequency Calibration Tapes from our product range.

-6. Checking the oscillator frequency
+2.2.
+Checking oscillator frequency

 Thread a blank tape and start the recording.
 Measure the oscillator frequency at the corresponding measuring point according to the service manual.
 If the frequency is outside the tolerance limit, the oscillator must be readjusted.

-7. Record head azimuth adjustment
+2.3 Record head azimuth adjustment

 MONO tape recorders